Events & Resources

 The new deal includes a pricing structure but reportedly won't result in new fees for Plaid customers.

 Why it matters: JPMorgan said it would start charging fintechs to access customer information, citing that API calls were taxing its systems.
-And according to JPMorgan’s original fee schedule it circulated, Plaid could have ended up paying $300 million per year in fees to work with JPMorgan, per CNBC.
+And according to the original fee schedule JPMorgan circulated, Plaid could have ended up paying $300 million per year in fees to work with JPMorgan, per CNBC.
 However, it’s unlikely this is what Plaid has agreed to pay.

-Our take: It’s noteworthy that these companies reached an agreement while the Consumer Financial Protection Bureau is still collecting public comments on a new iteration of its open banking rule.
+Our take: It’s noteworthy that JPMorgan and Plaid reached an agreement while the Consumer Financial Protection Bureau (CFPB) is still collecting public comments on a new iteration of its open banking rule.
 The agreement may influence the rule’s final outcome and encourage other financial institutions (FIs) who are considering similar moves.

-But it’s possible agreements may look different depending on the weight carried by FIs.
-For example, the risk of losing access to JPMorgan's estimated 82 million customers would be a financial blow that fintechs like Plaid simply cannot afford, making the bank a must-have partner.
-But smaller FIs may not be able to command the same level of threat.
+But agreements may look different depending on the weight carried by FIs.
+For example, losing access to JPMorgan's estimated 82 million customers would be a financial blow that fintechs like Plaid cannot afford.
+But smaller FIs may not command the same level of threat.

-Smaller FIs will likely have to continue to offer free or low-cost data access to remain attractive partners.
+Smaller FIs will likely have to continue offering free or low-cost data access to remain attractive partners.
 This could create a clear incentive for fintechs to work with smaller FIs, as it may be a more cost-effective and collaborative relationship.

 You've read 0 of 2 free articles this month.